mpostol/OPC-UA-OOI/Networking/SemanticData/README_AMQPMapping.md

 The AMQP message consists of the following sections:

-- Zero or one `header`.
-- Zero or one `delivery-annotations`.
-- Zero or one `message-annotations`.
+- Zero or one `header`: the Transport headers for a message.
-- Zero or one `properties`.
+- Zero or one `delivery-annotations`: delivery-specific non-standard properties at the head of the message.
+- Zero or one `message-annotations`: properties of the message which are aimed at the infrastructure and should be propagated across every delivery step.
-- Zero or one `application-properties`.
+- Zero or one `properties`: Immutable properties of the message.
+- Zero or one `application-properties`: structured application data.
+Intermediaries can use the data within this structure for the purposes of filtering or routing.
-- The body consists of one of the following three choices:
+- The `body` (`application-data`): consists of one of the following three choices:
-  - one or more `data` sections,
+  - one or more `data`: contains opaque binary data.
-  - one or more `amqp-sequence`sections,
+  - one or more `amqp-sequence`: a sequence section contains an arbitrary number of structured data elements.
-  - a single `amqp-value` section.
+  - a single `amqp-value`: contains a single AMQP value.
-- Zero or one footer.
+- Zero or one `footer`: details about the message or delivery which can only be calculated or evaluated once the whole bare message has been constructed or seen (for example message hashes, HMACs, signatures and encryption details).

+Using an available implementation of the AMQP stack not all fields are exposed in the library API.

 ### OPC UA PubSub

 The [OPC.UA.PubSub][OPC.UA.PubSub] offers the publish/subscribe communication pattern as an option to client-server pattern and is a consistent part of the OPC UA specifications suit.
 The detailed description of the [OPC.UA.PubSub][OPC.UA.PubSub] has been covered by the document [OPC Unified Architecture Part 14: PubSub Main Technology Features][README.PubSubMTF].